 Not only are your shifts long, you’re also on your feet for the majority (if not all) of the time.
 If you aren’t wearing the correct kitchen safety shoes, your joints, back and feet can all start to cause problems.

 Look for shoes that provide arch supports, along with cushioned heels for the extra support you need during those gruelling days at work.
 Ventilation can help with comforto by reducing sweat and the likelihood of blisters forming.

-We recommend Bloodstone.
+We recommend Rocket.
 The extra cushioning will keep your feet comfortable even after the most tiring of shifts.

 4. Extra Protection

 Dependant upon your role in the kitchen, you can gauge how much extra protection you need.
 A butcher or a head chef will need kitchen safety shoes that are designed with puncture resistance and steel toe cap protection in mind.